bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 This is a bottom-up solution.
 We have an array/table `dp`, we have a `target` and we want to calculate the minimum path to the target.

-`ways` is every possible way to get to the current state.

-We've already seen a solution to a similar problem -- Fibonacci sequence!

 #### Minimum Cost Climbing Stairs

 Let's look at a similar problem, [Min Cost Climbing Stairs](https://leetcode.com/problems/min-cost-climbing-stairs)

-> On a staircase, the i-th step has some non-negative cost cost[i] assigned (0 indexed).
+> On a staircase, the i-th step has some non-negative cost `cost[i]` assigned (0 indexed).
 >
 > Once you pay the cost, you can either climb one or two steps.
-You need to find minimum cost to reach the top of the floor, and you can either start from the step with index 0, or the step with index 1.
+You need to find the minimum cost to reach the top of the floor, and you can either start from the step with index 0, or the step with index 1.

 ```
 Input: cost = [10, 15, 20]